sunesimonsen/7W17732/Readme.md

 This will move the target textarea into the structure.

-We need to update the indicator on keystrokes:
+Now we need to update the indicator on keystrokes:

     var updateIndicator = function () {
         var length  = textarea.val().length;